zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcachedfunctionsearchstarted-method.md

 ms.assetid: 5cba642c-0d80-48ee-889d-198c5044d821
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: f4d35179b8ae35c03370cc3798609d6ed430cde3
+ms.openlocfilehash: 5d3fe6691a2d9989de002bad09c2e8f66a094f56
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782854"
+ms.locfileid: "74448436"
 ---
 # <a name="icorprofilercallbackjitcachedfunctionsearchstarted-method"></a>ICorProfilerCallback::JITCachedFunctionSearchStarted-Methode
-Benachrichtigt den Profiler, dass eine Suche für eine Funktion, die vorher mit dem Native Image Generator (NGen.exe) kompiliert wurde, gestartet wurde.
+Notifies the profiler that a search has started for a function that was compiled previously using the Native Image Generator (NGen.exe).

 ## <a name="syntax"></a>Syntax